jaem0629/jaem0629/README.md

-I'm Jaemin Lee, a software engineer who values fresh and clean code.
+I'm Jaemin Lee, a software engineer.
+I care about writing code that's fresh and clean.

-I believe perfection comes not from adding more, but from taking away.
-This shapes how I approach code — minimal duplication, clear structure, nothing unnecessary.
+I like the saying "Perfection is achieved when there's nothing left to remove."
+That's why I aim for minimal duplication and sensible structure.

-Beyond solving problems, I want to make my teammates' work easier.
-Type automation, caching, and performance optimization are tools I use to improve both developer and user experience.
+Beyond just solving problems, I think about ways to boost productivity.
+I enjoy improving developer and user experience through type automation, caching, and performance optimization.

-My primary stack is React and TypeScript.
-I'm drawn to declarative data fetching, especially GraphQL.
+I work with React and TypeScript, and I'm drawn to declarative data fetching like GraphQL.

-In my free time, I explore new technologies, play games, or find inspiration listening to jazz.
+In my free time, I learn new technologies, play games, or find inspiration listening to jazz.

 Currently working as a Frontend Developer at PublicAI in Seoul.